 - The provider is difficult to contact.
-Many don’t have a live chat facility or have one but it’s prone to not working most of the time.
-You’d think that contacting them via email would be the logical step, but some make contact information difficult to find and others are simply unresponsive to emails requesting account cancellation and a refund.
+Many don’t have a live chat facility or have one, but it’s prone to not working most of the time.
+You’d think that contacting them via email would be the logical step, but some make contact information difficult to find, and others are unresponsive to emails requesting account cancellation and a refund.

 - The guarantees are only available for certain payment methods.
-Many VPNs offer various payment methods, and refunds are processed differently depending on the entity that processed it.
-This is a common scapegoat for a VPN provider as they can say that your method of payment wasn’t included in the guarantee.
-Of course, information related to these restrictions isn’t clearly stated at the time of payment, but instead is hidden in some small print.
+Many VPNs offer various payment methods, and refunds are processed differently depending on the entity that processed them.
+This is a common scapegoat for a VPN provider, as they can say that your method of payment wasn’t included in the guarantee.
+Of course, information related to these restrictions isn’t clearly stated at the time of payment but instead is hidden in some small print.